iyeraditya26/psychosis_risk_subgroups_pnc/README.md

 ## Directory Descriptions

 ### notebooks/
-Jupyter and RStudio notebooks used to run the analyses.
+Jupyter and RStudio notebooks used to run the analyses and generate visualizations presented in the figures.
 Run the notebooks in the listed order to reproduce the results.
 * create_neuroimaging_layers.ipynb: constructs the neuroimaging layer from functional connectivity matrices
 * create_symptom_layers.ipynb: constructs the symptom layer from self-reported psychosis risk symptom data
 * SBM_fitting.Rmd: fits all Stochastic Block Models (both simple and multiplex) that were used in the analyses.